 - The Going to the Sun Road.
 This is a famously beautiful drive that connects West Glacier with the East Glacier.

 - Many Glacier.
-Located on East side.
+Located on the east side.

 - Two Medicine.
-Located on the East side.
+Located on the east side.
 Maybe the least visited major section of the park.

 Waterton is another section of the park, but it’s in Canada.
 The two parks are linked together to form the Glacier-Waterton International Peace Park.

 - Check flight prices, rental cars, and lodging accommodations here: Booking.com

 - Driving the Going to the Sun Road.